 The industry is segmented into three types of production: hobbyist, part-time and commercial.
 Hobby-sized operations are those with 25 colonies or less, hobbyists with less than 5 colonies are not included in the colonies reported by the USDA.
 Part-timers are those with 25 to 300 colonies, and commercial operations are those with over 300 colonies.
 Hobbyists and part-timers account for roughly 40 percent of the honey production, and 1,600 commercial beekeepers are responsible for the remaining 60 percent of production.

 To add value to the raw honey market, many beekeepers also prepare and market (1) wax products, such as candles, cosmetics and crafts, and (2) specialty honey products, such as pollen as a food supplement for bees and humans, and propolis and bee venom, which are being researched for their health benefits.
 About 3.9 million pounds of beeswax worth about $7 million are produced annually as a byproduct of the honey harvest.

 Honey prices have been rising and are expected to continue rising in the future.
-The average price for domestically produced honey in 2013 was $2.12 per pound, up 6 percent from $1.20 in 2012.
+The average price for domestically produced honey in 2015 was $4.98 per pound wholesale, up 6 percent from $4.69 in 2014.
 (NHB)

 Click here to see an example enterprise budget for beekeeping from Iowa State University.

 American Beekeeping Federation.

 Colonies of Bees and Honey Collected - Inventory, Number Sold, and Honey Collected: 2007 and 2002, 2007 Census of Agriculture, National Ag Statistical Service (NASS), USDA, 2009.